j-bur/j-bur/README.md

 # Hello!

 I'm James Burns, a full-stack developer born and living in the USA.
-I taught myself how to program in Python and Javascript in highschool before I went to Old Dominion University (go Monarchs!) to earn my bachelor's in computer science with a minor in cybersecurity.
+I taught myself how to program in Python and Javascript in high school before I went to Old Dominion University (go Monarchs!) to earn my bachelor's in computer science with a minor in cybersecurity.

 I love programming.
 I've been a passionate learner my entire life, and this field is limitless in its possibility to discover and explore new concepts and technologies.
 I dream of living forever in pursuit of learning everything.